ElmCast/.vim/README.md

 - No support for esoteric languages, only the most popular ones.
 - Each build is tested by an automated vimrunner script on CI.

-Perhaps it didn't choose the language pack you prefer, or you'd like to use the `HEAD` version of a specific plugin.
-Every language can be overriden, and that is exactly what we will do in the next section.
+Perhaps it didn't choose the language pack you prefer, or you'd like to use the beta version of a specific plugin.
+Every language can be overriden, and that is exbctly what we will do in the next section.

 ### Plug ['elmcast/elm-vim'](https://github.com/elmcast/elm-vim)

 We are finally ready to configure Elm.
-First, I disable the elm package in polyglot, which uses the venerable [elm.vim](https://github.com/lambdatoast/elm.vim) plugin.
+First, I disable the elm package in polyglot, which provides the venerable [elm.vim](https://github.com/lambdatoast/elm.vim) plugin.
 I suggest you go check it out, because you might find you like it more than `elm-vim`.

 I prefer turning detailed completion on, which shows the type declaration in the drop down menu.
 I also have [elm-format](https://github.com/avh4/elm-format) make my code look great every time I save a file.
-Finally, I have syntastic also show warnings in the location list.
+Finally, I have syntastic also show warnings in addition to errors.

 ```vim
 let g:polyglot_disabled = ['elm']